siberex/nestier.sib.li/README.md

 2. Run API (`cd api`):

     1. With Webpack Hot Module Reloading:

+            yarn start:hmr

-        - Run Webpack watcher to [partially recompile](https://github.com/nestjs/nest/issues/442) changed files only when some code get changed:
+        Webpack watcher will [partially recompile](https://github.com/nestjs/nest/issues/442) only changed sources when some code got changed.

-              yarn start:webpack

-        - Run server (main module will be reloaded automatically on each recompile):
+        After first build it will launch compiled `dist/main.js` (which will be reloaded automatically on subsequent builds).

-              yarn start

-    2. **OR** with ts-node-dev (will recompile all sources when some code get changed):
+    2. **OR** with ts-node-dev (will recompile all sources when some code got changed):

             yarn start:dev